kriptoistanbul/cryptocurrencynewspro/_posts/2022-10-20-what-is-moonbeam.md

 ---
 layout: post
-title:  "Buy Bitcoin with PayPal"
+title:  "What is Moonbeam Network?
+How to Buy Moonbeam GLMR Coin"
-date:   2022-09-15 17:50:19 +0300
+date:   2022-10-16 18:39:19 +0300
-subtitle: How to buy Bitcoin with PayPal?
-Buy BTC with Paypal instantly.
-How to buy Dogecoin with PayPal?
+subtitle: How to buy GLMR Moonbeam Network?
+What is Moonbeam Foundation?
+Polkadot vs Moonbeam
-description: The process of purchasing bitcoin with PayPal is relatively easy and secure.
-Payments are processed instantly, and fees are usually lower than those associated with other forms of payment.
+description: Moonbeam is an open-source smart contract platform that allows developers to build cross-chain applications that are capable of accessing users, assets, and services across multiple blockchains.
 image: /assets/img/posts-img/moonbeam/what-is-moonbeam-network-how-to-buy-moonbeam-coin.webp
 tags:
   - moonbeam